The world of product photography constantly grows larger as more and more companies and brands around the world need to show off their products.

 If you have a product/item in mind, then make a list of what you associate with that product — or what the brand wants you to associate with it.
 Think about who it’s aimed at, and the things that would appeal to them.
 And try to craft a story around it with your photography.

 It sounds simple but it can be really tricky to pull it off effectively!
 And remember, all the regular rules of photography apply: think about composition, colours, tones, balance within the image.

 Emotive photography can be a brilliant skill to master.
 Emotion is a huge part of photography.
 We are, after all, storytellers.
 We capture the world around us in order to show others how we see it.

-In summary for this product photography tutorial, there are a number of things to remember.
-These tips will help you get your product photography techniques and final shots looking top-notch, let’s review them;
+In summary, there are a number of things to remember to get your product photography techniques and final shots looking top-notch, let’s review them.

-- Adjust angles of the product to create leading lines.
+5. Adjust the angles of the product to create leading lines.

 6. Explore alternative angles, once you’ve got the safe shots.